 Day 6 starts off by crossing the Manchester Ship Canal and after a wiggling through the suburbs of Manchester there is a climb to Belmont where there is a great coffee shop.
 Then there's a log descent to Preston.

 After a few miles through the Forest of Bowland you climb onto stunning moorland and a rapid descent to Bentham.
 From there it's about 10 miles to Kirkby Lonsdale.

 In total it's about 85 miles.

-There are two choices here.
+For day 7 there are two choices here.